jstagge/reproduc_hyd/ReadMe.md

 ## Running the Code

+First, make sure to set the working directory to the downloaded and unzipped folder.

 ### Running all scripts at once

 Code is numbered based on the order of operations.
-If you would like to simply recreate the results of [Stagge et al. (2018](http://), you may run the following from any command line after installing R. For more detailed information about each file, see below:
+If you would like to simply recreate the results of Stagge et al. (2018, in review), you may run the following from any command line after installing R. For more detailed information about each file, see below:

 ```
 Rscript 00_prepare_file_system.R